butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 ## Sowing mechanism
 Any account that transfers a token can get a reward within a 10 minute frame since the last reward.
 The reward is going to be 200 tokens and it will be rewarded by minting new tokens adding them to a current supply.
-After the rewards were distributed 256 times, the halvening will happen, and the reaping period begins.
+After the rewards were distributed 256 times, the halving will happen, and the reaping period begins.

 ## Reaping mechanism
 Any account making a transfer will get 50% from the last inactive account while the last inactive account tokens will be burned to a zero!